interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 RedeemBtcDustValue
 ..................

-The minimal amount in BTc a vault can be asked to transfer to the user.
+The minimal amount in BTC a vault can be asked to transfer to the user.
 Note that this is not equal to the amount requests, since an inclusion fee is deducted from that amount.

 Maps
 ----